KIMB-technologies/TaskTimeTerminate/README.md

 If a dialog opens, give a name for the current task and choose a category.
 Also give a time limit, this can be a absolute value like `12:00` or `22:30` or a relative one like `1h`, `20m` or `1h10m`.
 The system will open the next dialog after the time limit was reached.
+When the dialog opens and you need additional time for the last task, you can write a relative time value like `5m` and prepend a `+` without giving a name.
+So only typing `+5m` will give you five minutes more for your last task.
 You can also shutdown the PC (the task will end with the shutdown).

+If you don't know what your current task ist, try the overview at `ttt o`.

 If you need a short break, you can use the button `Pause` in the dialog (will be around 1 minute).
 If you need a longer break, you can disable the tool by executing `ttt t` and enable afterwards with